WebDevBernard/Twitter-Purple/README.md

 - I initially made this app to practice structuring a React project and creating multiple reusable components.
 I added additional features over time such as persisting data through local storage, adding login feature, commenting system, a like toggle.
 I also wanted to practice different state management systems (including Redux), with my first iteration of this app using only props drilling.
 Later when I added the like toggle, I switched to Context API.
 Finally, when I added the commenting system, I moved everything to Redux toolkit.

-- The design of this project is based on a project I made at coding bootcamp: [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter).
-I did not use any of the original code, I just used it as design reference for this project.

 ## Tech Stack

 - Firebase authentication to manage user login